 This timeline contains chronological reports of the Islamic State in Iraq and al-Sham (ISIS) occupation of Fallujah, with a focus on humanitarian concerns, food insecurity, and civilian resistance to occupying ISIS forces.
 While the majority of these reports come from our weekly Iraq Security and Humanitarian Monitor publication, several supplementary… Read more

-Children affected by ISIS’s chemical weapons attack on Taza.
-Photo by Mustafa al-Obeidi Within days of the 28th anniversary of the chemical weapons attack on the residents of Halabja in Iraq’s Kurdistan Region – which a 1991 Human Rights Watch investigation called “the single largest chemical weapons attack against a… Read more
+Within days of the 28th anniversary of the chemical weapons attack on the residents of Halabja in Iraq’s Kurdistan Region – which a 1991 Human Rights Watch investigation called “the single largest chemical weapons attack against a civilian population in the world” – we are monitoring reports of chemical weapons… Read more

 Recently, much of the coverage of the Syrian civil war has focused on the two million refugees who have fled the country since the onset of the war.
 While this issue deserves all of the attention it receives, another issue which has been largely absent from the media coverage of… Read more

 With the timeframe for the United Nations’ Millennium Development Goals set to come to a close in 2015, the UN and its partners have launched a global survey called MY World 2015 where people can vote on the next development goals they think the UN should focus on next.
 While… Read more